Mogalapalli-Sriram/Algorithms/Search Algorithms/Binary Search/binary-search.md

 * Search of an element can be at any position (eg. middle) of an array ignoring half of  array elements in which specified element is not found.

 ## Time Complexity of Binary Search and Why binary search
-Assume if we hava an array of 50 values, if we need to search the end values  of array,we can use Linear Search as well as Binary search.
+Assume if we have an array of 50 values, if we need to search the end values  of array,we can use Linear Search as well as Binary search.
 It s not a problem.

 Now Assume if we have 10,000 values,now if we need to search the end values using Linear search,it takes a lot of time compared to Binary Search.